 A religious non-medical health care institution is a facility that provides care for a condition that would ordinarily be treated in a hospital or skilled nursing facility.
 If getting care in a hospital or a skilled nursing facility is against a member's religious beliefs, we will instead provide coverage for care in a religious non-medical health care institution.
-You may choose to pursue medical care at any time for any reason.
 This benefit is provided only for Part A inpatient services (non-medical health care services).
-Medicare will only pay for non-medical health care services provided by religious non-medical health care institutions.